weaveworks-guides/weave-net-legacy/spring-boot-weave-microservices/README.md

 ##Deploying the Microservices to Docker Containers

-The microservices are split up between the two VMs.
-On `weave-microservice-01`, the docker images for the web front-end service and the registration manager were pulled.
+The microservices are divided between the VMs.
+On `weave-microservice-01`, the docker images for the web front-end service and the registration manager were downloaded.

 These include: